ian-cho/data-prep-kit/README.md

 We also have [a developer tutorial](doc/quick-start/contribute-your-own-transform.md) for contributing a new transform to the kit.

-For advanced users, [here](ADVANCED.md) is more information for adding your own transform, its scaling and automation.
-Also,repository structure and use are discussed [here](doc/repo.md).
+For advanced users, [here](ADVANCED.md) is more information for adding your own transform, running transforms from the command line, scaling and automation and more.
+Also, repository structure and use are discussed [here](doc/repo.md).

 ### Windows users